presciencelabs/tabitha-databases/README.md

 	> e.g., `Bible.YYYY-MM-DD.mdb.sqlite Community_Development_Texts.YYYY-MM-DD.mdb.sqlite Grammar_Introduction.YYYY-MM-DD.mdb.sqlite`
 1. Run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`

-## Targets
+### Targets

-### When any new project is available from TBTA in `mdb` format.
+#### When any new project is available from TBTA in `mdb` format.

-1. Ensure the inflections have been exported using the corresponding set of TBTA files, see `./targets/inflections/README.md` for instructions (must be done manually).
+1. Ensure the inflections have already been exported using the corresponding set of TBTA files, see `./targets/inflections/README.md` for instructions (must be done manually).
 1. Convert the `mdb` to a sqlite database and place in the `tbta_dbs_as_sqlite` directory with appropriate naming convention.
 	> ⚠️ Can't seem to find a commandline tool for this... until something else presents itself, it will need to be done manually.